Saswati08/Cycle-Consistent--VAE/README.md

 This is an implementation of paper, "Disentangling Factors of Variation with Cycle-Consistent Variational Auto-Encoders" on 2D Sprites dataset.
 Link for dataset is : http://www-personal.umich.edu/~reedscot/files/nips2015-analogy-data.tar.gz
-The .ipynb jupyter notebook file can be run for creating dataloader for sprites, training architecture and producing results.
+The pipeline+prediction_network.ipynb jupyter notebook file can be run for creating dataloader for sprites, training the referred architecture and generating results.
+Two prediction networks are trained one for obtaining the z from s features and another for obtaining the s from z features.
+Using the predicted z and s features new images are generated.

 Libraries to be installed :
 pytorch